akozel/candy-ass/readme.md

 - `History Downloader` - fetch historical data into local storage
 - `History Reproducer` - replay historical data from local storage

-Both applications are optimized to achieve blazing fast performance.
+Both applications are optimized to achieve __blazing fast__ performance.

 ## History Downloader

----

 *History Downloader* application connects to the exchange (Binance) and performs requests using **multiple threads**.
 It respects exchange rate limits and **ensures backpressure**